Developer Console

 if (receiptAlreadyFulfilled(receipt.getReceiptId(), userData)) {

-// if the receipt was fulfilled before, just notify Amazon
+// If the receipt was previously fulfilled, notify Amazon

 PurchasingService.notifyFulfillment(receipt.getReceiptId(), FulfillmentResult.FULFILLED);